Local evidence debugger

 Production monitoringNot the goalNoYesYes, with platform setup

-Best forLocal dev, CI artifacts, safe sharingTiny scriptsProduction fleets and team collaborationPlatform observability foundation
+Best forLocal debugging, deterministic trajectory regression, safe evidence, customer-owned reviewTiny scriptsProduction fleets and hosted collaborationPlatform observability foundation

 Open source trust